Sir Robert Peel, 3rd Baronet: Diplomatic career

-Entering the diplomatic service, he became an attaché to the British legation at Madrid on 18 June 1844.
+Entering the diplomatic service, Peel became an attaché to the British legation at Madrid on 18 June 1844.
 He was promoted to be secretary of legation in Switzerland on 2 May 1846, and was chargé d'affaires there in November 1846.
 On his father's death, on 2 July 1850, and his own succession to the baronetcy, he resigned his office at Bern.

 Political career

-Entering the House of Commons as the 'Liberal-Conservative' (i.e. as one of the Peelites) member for his father's former constituency, Tamworth, on 19 July 1850, he had every opportunity open to him of taking a distinguished place in public life.
-He had a fine presence and gaiety of manner, and was popular in social life; while his oratorical gifts – a rich ringing voice, a perfect command of language, rare powers of irony, a capacity for producing unexpected rhetorical effects – ought to have rendered his success in parliament a certainty.
-But he used his abilities fitfully.
-The want of moral fibre in his volatile character, an absence of dignity, and an inability to accept a fixed political creed, prevented him from acquiring the confidence of his associates or of the public.